ThaKookieMansta/alx-higher_level_programming/0x0A-python-inheritance/README.md

 | tests/1-my_list.txt       |
 | tests/7-base_geometry.txt |

-All files here are a complement to the previous one except for the 101-nqueens.py and the README.md

 ## License
 This project and it's files are only for use by the ALX checker